TechHog8984/Configclass/README.md

 # Configclass

 ## Configclass is a class that allows you to use configs for synapse easily.
-### All you have to do is run the :CreateClass function and then edit the table as you wish.

 > How to use?
 ```lua